gauthamchandra/learning-ruby-from-js/js_to_ruby_cheatsheet.md

 ```

 ###via Hash.new:

+Hash.new takes in an optional parameter for the default value.
+If set, anytime a non-existent key is accessed or an operation is done on a key that has no value, this default value is returned instead.

 ```
-x = Hash.new        #Creating a blank hash with the default value as nil stuff = Hash.new(0) #Creating a new object and setting any newly specified key with the default value 0 stuff[a] = 3; # => 3
+x = Hash.new        #Creating a blank hash with the default value as nil stuff = Hash.new(0) #Creating a new object and setting the default value to 0. stuff[a] = 3; # => 3

 puts stuff[a] # prints out "3"